alt3/Docusaurus.Powershell/docusaurus/docs/usage.md

 Generate Get-Help documentation for your Powershell Module by running:

 ```
-New-DocusaurusHelp -Module YourModule -OutputFolder "docusaurus/docs" -EditUrl "http://github.com/your/repo/sources"
+New-DocusaurusHelp -Module Microsoft.PowerShell.Management -OutputFolder "docusaurus/docs" -EditUrl "http://github.com/your/repo/sources"
 ```

-> Inside the `docusaurus/docs` folder, you should now see one `.mdx` file for each command
+> Inside the `docusaurus/docs` folder, you should now see an `.mdx` file for each command
 > exported by the Powershell Module.

 ## Starting the Website